jayaseela2484/game-of-life/README.md

 # xyz
-this is a new readme file with xyz
+this is a new read me file with xyz data